 The hardest part of creating an effective artist business plan is taking the time to revisit the plan regularly and make sure you are sticking to your targeted actions in order to achieve your goals.
 You’ve put the work in to create a path to become a successful artrepreneur, and now that plan needs to take center stage among your weekly tasks.
 Visit it frequently, re-work it when necessary, and make sure you’re sticking to the monthly action items you’ve listed in your plan.
 Most importantly, remember that a successful art entrepreneur is one who makes room for creative thought, and your artist business plan should drive and support your most important work.

 There are a variety of business plan templates.
 Find a format that works for you.
 Here are some examples of artist business plans.
-If you know of other resources, let us know!
+Pick what works best for you, and dream big!